-Organizations looking to DevOps platforms to integrate and manage toolchains should be mindful of key gaps in functionality these platforms lack – including robust open source software management.
+Organizations looking to DevOps platforms to integrate and manage toolchains should be mindful of key gaps in functionality these platforms lack – including robust open source software (OSS) management.

 Application, infrastructure and operations professionals are increasingly looking to adopt platforms to integrate or deliver out-of-the box solutions because of the many benefits they bring to advancing a DevOps culture.
 But functionality like Software Composition Analysis (SCA) is a critical gap, according to the report, “The Future of DevOps Toolchains Will Involve Maximizing Flow in IT Value Streams.”

-SCA solutions advance DevOps strategies because they enable developers to rapidly consume open source software technologies, while at the same time mitigate the risks of license compliance issues and unpatched security vulnerabilities, according to the report.
+SCA solutions advance DevOps strategies because they enable developers to rapidly consume open source software technologies, while at the same time mitigate the risks of license compliance issues and unpatched OSS vulnerabilities, according to the report.
 SCA tools automate governance by, for instance, providing a detailed inventory of application components.